Learning | Educating | Delivering

 When Katie Weed was 18, doctors discovered a lemon-sized tumor in her brain that would change the course of her life.
 Inspired by Angela Duckworth’s book Grit: The Power of Passion and Perseverance, Katie explains the power of saying “Yes, I will try,” and encourages educators to nurture passion and perseverance in their students.
-Katie is a Talent Development teacher at Lake Wylie Elementary in Charlotte, NC.
+Katie is now a Talent Development teacher at Park Road Montessori in Charlotte, NC.

 Teachers light the way, but they should not be the sole source of illumination in the classroom.
 Mary Soliman argues that teachers must help students become independent learners so that students can manage their own learning and be better prepared to respond to challenges.
 Mary is a mathematics teachers at South Mecklenburg High School in Charlotte, NC.

 Physical activity not only supports a healthy body, it also stimulates the brain and has a positive impact on learning.
 Physical Education teacher Doug Smith challenges teachers to incorporate more physical activity into the classroom and to rethink the role of physical activity in education.
 Doug teaches at McKee Road Elementary in Charlotte, NC.